 - 1. Cite effective examples you've seen of Facebook features on other Web sites (or if you haven't seen any, do some background research to uncover such efforts).
 Why do the efforts you've highlighted "work"?
 How do they benefit various parties?
 Does everyone benefit?
 Is anyone at risk?
 If so, explain the risks. - 2.
 Should Facebook be as open as it is?
 In what ways might this benefit the firm?
 In what ways is it a risk? - 3.
 How can Facebook limit criticism of its data-sharing features?
 Do you think it made mistakes during rollout? - 4.
 What is TweetDeck?
 Why is a product like this a potential threat to Facebook? - 5.
 Research OpenSocial online.
 What is this effort?
 What challenges does it face in attempting to become a dominant standard? - 6.
 Facebook has global competitors.
 What determines the success of a social network within a given country?
 Why do network effects for social networks often fail to translate across national borders? - 7.
 How did Facebook localize its site so quickly for various different regions of the world? - 8.
 What factors encourage firms to grow an international user base as quickly as possible?
-Why is this a risk?
-What sorts of firms are at more risk than others?
+Why is this a risk, and what is the so-called "International Paradox"?
+What sorts of firms are at more risk than others? - 9.
+List the pros, cons, and unknowns if Facebook were to seek a way for the Chinese government to allow its expansion into China.
+What are the risks if the firm remains out of the country?
+What do you think the firm should do?

-8.10 Is Facebook Worth It?
+8.9 Is Facebook Worth It?

-- 1. Question the \$15 billion valuation so often cited by the media. - 2.
-Understand why Microsoft might be willing to offer to invest in Facebook at a higher valuation rate.
+- 1. Discuss the factors related to Facebook's valuation. - 2.
+Understand why Microsoft might have been willing to offer to invest in Facebook at a higher valuation rate.

 It has often been said that the first phase of the Internet was about putting information online and giving people a way to find it.
 The second phase of the Web is about connecting people with one another.
-The Web 2.0 movement is big and impactful, but is there much money in it?
+The Web 2.0 movement is big and impactful, but how much money is in it?

-While the valuations of private firms are notoriously difficult to pin down due to a lack of financial disclosure, the often-cited \$15 billion valuation from the fall of 2007 Microsoft investment was rich, even when made by such a deep-pocketed firm.
-Using estimates at the time of the deal, if Facebook were a publicly traded company, it would have a price-to-earnings ratio of five hundred; Google's at the time was fifty-three, and the average for the S&P 500 is historically around fifteen.
+While the valuations of private firms are notoriously difficult to pin down due to a lack of financial disclosure, the \$15 billion valuation Facebook received after accepting the fall 2007 Microsoft investment was rich, even when made by such a deep-pocketed firm.